flathub-infra/documentation/docs/02-for-app-authors/02-requirements.md

 desktop environment and enhance the user experience.

-This policy defines the types of applications that are not eligible for submission.
+This policy defines the types of applications that are not eligible for submission and applies to new submissions only.
 These guidelines may evolve over time, and exceptions may be granted in specific cases.

-- **Non-functional submissions**: Applications that are not fully functional during review that degrade the user experience will not be accepted unless improved.
+- **Non-functional submissions**: App submissions that are not fully functional during review that degrade the user experience will not be accepted unless improved.

-- **Console applications**: Flatpak is generally not well-suited for console or terminal-based applications.
+- **Console app submissions**: Flatpak is generally not well-suited for console or terminal-based applications.
 Any such submissions that is not sufficiently user facing or offers overly niche or limited functionality will not be accepted.